ARRRmada/Booklet-for-Pirate-Chain-Merchants/README.md

 If you want to support ARRRmada and PirateChain, you want to translate this booklet into your local language, please do the following:

-You need to fork this repository.
-Alternatively, please contact a responsible pirate in Discord.
+- You need to fork this repository.
+Alternatively, please contact a responsible pirate in Discord or __ARRRmada__ via eMail
+- Add a new folder in directory translations, e.g. "de" for deutsch (german)
+- Create a translation-deutsch.md and translate from the [english version](https://github.com/ARRRmada/Booklet-for-Pirate-Chain-Merchants/blob/main/translations/en/english.md)
+- At the end create a pull request

+Thank you for your support!!!